michelepatella/mmeletricarservice.it/README.md

 - ESLint and Prettier for formatting
 - Well-documented code with meaningful names and docstrings
 - Centralized constants and links (`const.js` and `links.js`) for easier updates
-- Use of centralized CSS variables and design tokens
+- Use of centralized CSS variables
 - Tests colocated with components for better traceability

 </details>